-Farsightedness, often referred to as hyperopia, isn’t really the opposite of nearsightedness as most people think.
-Nearsightedness is where you can see things up close but have difficulties in focusing on things far away from you.
-With farsightedness, people can still see objects both closely and far away but their eyes need to work harder to do so.
+Farsightedness, often referred to as hyperopia, is sometimes considered the opposite of nearsightedness.
+Nearsightedness, or myopia, is where you can see things up close but have difficulties focusing on things far away from you.

 How to Correct Farsightedness

 One of the biggest problems with hyperopia is that it doesn’t always have any symptoms.
-Therefore, it is often left alone to its own devices for a long time.
+Therefore, it is often left untreated for a long time.

-If symptoms are noticed for this problem then corrective glasses and contact lenses are used to correct the symptoms, but they don’t often help with the cause of the problem.
+If symptoms are noticed, then corrective glasses and contact lenses are often used to correct the symptoms.
+But, they don’t often help with the cause of the problem.
 Glasses and contact lenses act as a band-aid solution for refractive errors.
 They provide relief in the moment, but don’t address underlying eye issues.

 The cause of the problem is the inability to focus clearly on objects that are up close.
 If your eyes are strong enough, as they are for kids and younger people, they can sometimes correct themselves.
-But, over time and due to added strain on the eyes, they will become weaker and won’t be able to work as well as before.
+But, over time and due to added strain on the eyes, they become weaker and less self-healing.

-As you get older, you will need added power to focus on things and this is when you’ll need glasses to help you.
+As you get older, you will need new solutions to focus well on things, besides getting glasses.

-Here are a few tips that you should try to help improve farsightedness:
+Here are a few other tips and exercises to help improve farsightedness:

-You should always ensure that your eyes get enough rest while sleeping and during the day.
+Make sure your eyes get enough rest while sleeping and during the day.
 Unlike the rest of your body, your eyes are always working.
 If your legs are tired, you sit down and rest.
-If your arms are tired then you relax for a while.
-If your eyes are tired, then you usually continue using them.
+If your arms are tired, you relax them for a while.
+But if your eyes are tired, you usually continue using them.

-It’s a good idea to take a rest from your vision to help you see clearly.
-If, for example, you’re doing a lot of work on a computer, you need to take regular breaks from using a computer.
+It’s a good idea to take a break from using your eyes during the day.
+If, for example, you’re doing a lot of work on a computer, you need to take regular breaks from staring at the screen.

 Try to follow the 10-10-10 Rule.
 For every 10 minutes of looking at a computer, try to look at something 10 feet away for 10 seconds.
-This will help your eyes to focus on something further away than something that is immediately in front of you.
+This will help your eyes to focus on something further away which relaxes the muscles that contract when looking at something up-close.

 William Bates Method

 Dr. William Bates was a world-renowned American eye doctor in the early 1900’s.
-He created a set of exercises that are designed to help your vision and improve your eye muscles.
-He suggested that you practice two things at the same time: swinging and palming.
+He created a set of exercises that are designed to strengthen your eye muscles.
+He suggested that you practice these two things: swinging and palming.

 Palming is where you cover your eyes with your palms to get total darkness.
 Before placing them on your eyes, rub your hands together to make them warm.
 When you place them on your eyes, you should do so without putting any undue pressure on your eyes.
-Take deep breaths and relax and concentrate on the darkness.
+Take deep breaths, relax and concentrate on the darkness.
 Do this for about 10 minutes every day.

-He also suggested to that you practice swinging.
-Here you focus on something in the distance.
+He also suggested that you practice swinging.
+In this exercise, you focus on something in the distance.
 It could be a tree across the street or a chair on the other side of the room.
-Then, you sway from side to side and maintain your focus on the object.
-As you’re doing this you should also blink as this will help to keep your eyes moist and clean.
+Then, you sway from side to side while maintaining steady focus on the object.
+As you’re doing this you should also blink to keep your eyes moist and clean.

-Blinking is something that we should do naturally all the time.
+Blinking is something that we do naturally all the time.
 However, there are some instances where we don’t blink as much as we should.
-When we’re looking at something like a TV or a computer screen, we do it a lot less.
-Sometimes it’s so little that it causes extra problems for our eyes.
+When we’re looking at a TV or a computer screen, we do it a lot less.
+Sometimes it’s so little that it causes eye strain and dry eye syndrome.

 Roll Your Eyes

 Rolling your eyes is easy and can really help with your vision.
-On top of this, it can also feel very satisfying at the same time.
+Plus, it can feel very satisfying.
 Like blinking, you don’t need to sit down and do this during a set exercise plan.
 Instead, you can do it at any time of the day.

 Just take a break from what you are doing, sit back and roll your eyes in a circular motion.
-Do this both clockwise and counterclockwise directions for about one minute total.
-This will help your eyes to stay lubricated and will also help to alleviate eye strain.
+Do this in both clockwise and counterclockwise directions for about one minute total.
+This will help your eyes stay lubricated and also alleviate eye strain.

-By incorporating these simply exercises into your daily routine, you can address your farsightedness.
+By incorporating these simple exercises into your daily routine, you can address your farsightedness.
 With consistency and practice, you’ll be picking up a menu without a second thought to grab your glasses.
-These natural remedies to improve farsightedness will also eliminate the need for those pesky eye glasses and contact lenses!
+These natural remedies to improve farsightedness will eliminate the need for those pesky eye glasses and contact lenses once and for all!

 5 Easy Ways to Improve Your Eye Health Now